ishine/das/_sources/tutorials_gui/train.md

 ### Training parameters
 - _Learning rate_: Determines how by how much training parameters are updated in every step.
 Too small, and performance will take very long to improve, too large and performance will decrease.
 Depends on the network and data size.
 Values between 0.1 and 0.0001 typically work.
 - _Reduce learning rate patience_: The learning rate can be reduced if the performance does not decrease for the specified number of epochs.
 We did not find this to improve or speed up training much.
 - _Number of epochs_: Maximum number of training epochs.
-For training on small data sets, 40 epochs are sufficient.
+For training with the small data set used on this tutorial, 10 epochs are sufficient.
 For training on larger datasets leave as is.
-For Training will stop early if the validation loss did not decrease in the last 20 epochs.
+Training will stop early if the validation loss did not decrease in the last 20 epochs.
-- _Create tensorboard logs_:
+- _Create tensorboard logs_: Ignore.

-Will run and put results in the save dir - four files:
+## Train
+For this tutorial, leave all parameters as they are - these parameters are a good starting point for your creating a good network.
+Training can be performed directly in the GUI in a background process.
+Monitor the terminal for information on training progress.
+We highly recommend training on a machine with a discrete Nvidia GPU.

+Note that the data set is portable - you can copy the folder with the data to another computer with a GPU and run training from the GUI there.
+If that machine cannot be used with a GUI - for instance if its a linux server, the network configuration can be exported as a command line script (with `dss-train`, see [cli](/technical/cli)).
+The script will likely require some edits to adjusts the path to the dataset (the folder ending in `.npy`), to activate a specific conda environment, or to configure your cluster.

+## Files generated during training
+The following files will be created in the _save folder_:
-- model (arch + params in one file but sth fails to load across versions)
+- model (arch + weights in one file but sth fails to load across versions)
-- params
+- params (info on data formats etc.)
-- arch (weights only - for robustness - load by making arch from params and load weights into it
+- arch (weights only - for robustness - load by making arch from params and load weights into it, helps with rare issues when loading a model using a different tensorflow versions from that used for training.
-- results
+- results - test results (not required for inference)

-## Network configuration
-Explain important parameters here.
+The `_model.h5` and `_params.yaml` are required for using the network for predictions and need to be copied to you local machine if you train remotely.